 - Locating the Meeting ID during a meeting

 - Locating the Meeting ID for a scheduled meeting

 - An instant meeting ID expires when the instant meeting ends.

-- You can start your scheduled meeting at any time after you scheduled it.
+- You can start your scheduled meetings at any time after you scheduled them.

 - If the meeting doesn’t appear in your upcoming or previous meeting list in the web portal, it can't be started.